 Which is why in this newsletter I’d like to talk about the importance of GOOD hosting and my new recommendations.

 Where you are hosted matters!

 It’s incredibly important that your host have great uptime and support services.
 What good is a host you can’t even get in touch with or that is always down?!

 Keep in mind that actual 100% uptime is pretty much impossible.

 But your website should never be down for HOURS at a time.
-My website (and consequently my email) was down for about 24 hours, which KILLED a deal and made me seem unreliable.
+My website (and consequently my email–which I have since separated from my website hosting) was down for about 24 hours, which KILLED a deal and made me seem unreliable.
 Who wants to buy a website from someone whose own website isn’t working?